Steven Deyle

 Teaching

 Professor Deyle has taught a variety of courses at the undergraduate level, including both halves of the U.S. survey, Jacksonian America, Civil War and Reconstruction, Nineteenth-Century Political History, Slavery and American Society, and Social Reform Movements in Antebellum America.
-He also regularly offers two graduate-level seminars: Readings in Nineteenth-Century United States History, and Slavery and American Society.
+He also regularly offers two graduate-level seminars: Nineteenth-Century United States Historiography, and Slavery and American Society.

 Research Interests

-Professor Deyle’s first book, Carry Me Back: The Domestic Slave Trade in American Life (2005), examines both the fundamentals of the domestic slave trade, or the buying and selling of American-born slaves, and the larger impact that it had on American society.
+Professor Deyle’s first book, Carry Me Back: The Domestic Slave Trade in American Life (2005), examines both the fundamentals of the domestic slave trade and the larger impact it had on American society.
 It was the 2005 winner of Southern Historical Association’s Bennett H. Wall Award for the best book on southern business or economic history published within the previous two years.
 It was also nominated by Yale University’s Gilder Lehrman Center for the Study of Slavery, Resistance and Abolition as one of three finalists for the society’s annual Frederick Douglass Prize.

 Professor Deyle is currently working on a new book project entitled “Honorable Men: Isaac Bolton, Nathan Bedford Forrest, and the Murder of James McMillan.”
 This project revolves around a controversial 1857 murder case in Memphis, Tennessee.
-He believes that this particular case can add greatly to our understanding of the cultural and social makeup of the antebellum South.
+He argues that this particular case adds greatly to our understanding of the cultural and social makeup of the antebellum South.

 Selected Publications